 When it comes to the wallet, the Bellroy Note Sleeve Leather Wallet is both elegant and efficient and helps you keep organised with its pull tab storage for less used cards.

 Adopt The Anti-Clutter Attitude

 There's a good chance you won't finish everything you planned in one day.
 That's ok if you've completed the room you started working on.

 You're done decluttering once all the trash is out of the house, all the flat surfaces are clean, and all the items are safe in their new places.
 Remember, it doesn't have to be perfect, it just has to work for you.

 At the end of the day, decluttering is a way to take care of yourself and surround yourself with more quality things.
 A tidy place will help you feel better and give you more time to improve your daily routine and even pamper yourself.

-Here's the thing, however - unless you adopt the right attitude, the clutter will keep entering your life and your personal space.
+Unless you adopt the right attitude, the clutter will keep entering your life and your personal space.

 So, make it your priority to throw away any junk you see lying around the house every day.
 Clean the open surfaces once a week, and closed storages at least once a month.
-Organize, upgrade and keep a healthy balance of your possessions, for a home that stays clutter-free.
+Organise, upgrade and keep a healthy balance of your possessions, for a home that stays clutter-free.